ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_100_API_TOKEN.md

 original_id: api_token
 ---

-Send a GET-request to `/token` to receive information about the `Branded Token` you created for your token economy.
+Send a GET-request to `/token` to receive information about the Branded Token you created for your token economy.

-The `Branded Token` you minted within your token economy setup process serves as your token economy's currency.
-As a part of that process you define a conversion rate of OST to your `Branded Token`, which will be fixed once you've set it up.
+The Branded Token you minted within your token economy setup process serves as your token economy's currency.
+As a part of that process you define a conversion rate of OST to your Branded Token, which will be fixed once you've set it up.

-This `Branded Token` will be used by your token economy's users and your company to perform the transactions that have been defined, e.g. tokens can be airdropped to all or specific users or users can spend tokens to use certain services within an application.
+This Branded Token will be used by your token economy's users and your company to perform the actions that have been defined, e.g. users can spend tokens to use certain services within an application such as likes or upvotes.

-The information you receive by performing this request also includes your `Simple Stake Contract Address`.
-A situation, in which this information could be relevant, would be if you want to find out your current OST⍺ balance available for transfers to non-OST KIT accounts on the utility chain.
+The information you receive by performing this request also includes your Simple Stake Contract Address.
+A situation, in which this information could be relevant, would be if you want to find out your current OST⍺ Prime balance available for transfers to non-OST KIT accounts on the utility chain.
 This could be the case if you have the intention to deploy your own smart contracts.

 ### Input Parameters